 Depending on how many local affiliate channels are available in your area, dozens of channels carry sports in FuboTV’s base package, around half of which are purely sports channels.
 FuboTV says that it offers more than 30,000 sporting events per year, which includes games from the NFL, NBA, NHL, MLB, and more.
 FuboTV also claims to offer more soccer than any other streaming service.
 With the addition of ESPN’s channels, this will only increase.

-Until the Disney deal, one notable weakness of FuboTV’s cable-substitution prowess was a lack of ABC affiliates, but that will soon be remedied when these channels are added later this year.
+Until the Disney deal, one notable weakness of FuboTV’s cable-substitution prowess was a lack of ABC affiliates, but that’s been remedied as of August 2020.

 The full channel lists are below.

-All of the channels in Fubo Standard, plus 500 hours of DVR recording space, and the ability to run three live streams simultaneously.
+Fubo Family is now the base package for Fubo after eliminating the Standard package.
+It includes 115 channels, plus 500 hours of DVR recording space, and the ability to run three live streams simultaneously.